KuanqiCai/Reading-Notes/AI相关/TUM_I2DL.md

 - 与AutoEncoder区别

-  A variational Autoencoder imposes强加 (optional: Gaussian / KL-Divergence loss) constraints on the distribution of the bottleneck
+  - A variational Autoencoder imposes强加 (optional: Gaussian / KL-Divergence loss) constraints on the distribution of the bottleneck
+  - Variational autoenoders will constrain the bottleneck distribution into a probability distribution but autoencoders don't constrain the latent space.

 ### 12.3 结合transfer learning